svaksha/Julia.jl/AI.md

 + [CompressedStacks.jl](https://github.com/Azzaare/CompressedStacks.jl)
 + [DeepReshapes.jl](https://github.com/lmshk/DeepReshapes.jl) :: Reshape arbitrarily nested structures of Tuples and Arrays in Julia.
 + [EvolvingGraphs.jl](ttps://github.com/weijianzhang/EvolvingGraphs.jl) :: Dynamic Graph Analysis Framework in Julia.
-+ [FArrayMod.jl](https://github.com/alsam/FArrayMod.jl) :: provides the ability to use arbitrary starting indices for arrays in Julia programming language.
 + [FingerTrees.jl](https://github.com/mschauer/FingerTrees.jl) :: A Finger Tree is a functional data structure that can give an amortized constant time access to the "fingers" (leaves) of the tree where the data is stored, while the internal nodes are labeled in some way as to provide the functionality of the particular data structure being implemented.
-+ [FlexibleArrays.jl](https://github.com/eschnett/FlexibleArrays.jl) :: Multi-dimensional arrays with arbitrary upper and lower bounds that can be fixed or flexible. http://eschnett.github.io/FlexibleArrays.jl/
 + [FunctionalCollections.jl](https://github.com/zachallaun/FunctionalCollections.jl) :: Functional and and persistent data structures for Julia.
 + [FunctionalData.jl](https://github.com/rened/FunctionalData.jl) :: Functional, efficient data manipulation framework.
 + [Graphs.jl](https://github.com/JuliaLang/Graphs.jl) :: a package for working with graph types and algorithms in Julia.